 Like many other companies, Netflix just to mention one, Parkster started out with a monolithic architecture.
 They wanted to have their business model proven before they went further.
 A monolithic application is where the whole application is built as a single unit.
 All code for a system is in a single codebase that is compiled together and produces a single system.

-Having one codebase seemed easiest and quickest at the time.
+Having one codebase seemed easiest and fastest at the time.

-Having one codebase seemed as the easiest and quickest solution at the time, and solved their core business problems, which included connecting devices with people, parking zones, billing, and payments.
+Having one codebase seemed as the easiest and fastest solution at the time.
+It solved their core business problems, which included connecting devices with people, parking zones, billing, and payments.
 A few years later, they decided to break up the monolith into multiple small codebases.
 Which they did through multiple microservices communicating via message queues.

 Parkster tried out their parking service for the first time in Lund, Sweden.
 After that, they rapidly expanded into more cities and introduced new features.
 The core model grew and components became tightly coupled.

 Deploying the codebase meant deploying everything at once.
 One big codebase made it hard and difficult to fix bugs and to add new features.
 A deep knowledge was also required before doing an attempt for a single small code change, no one wants to add new code that could disrupt operation in some unforeseen way.
 One day they had enough - the application had to be decoupled.

 The biggest reason we moved from monolith to microservice were decoupling.